26 U.S. Code § 7201 - Attempt to Evade or Defeat Tax

 What is the Definition of Tax Evasion?

-Tax evasion is commonly called tax fraud that includes any type of behavior involving a deliberate act of not paying your taxes.
+Tax evasion is commonly called tax fraud, which includes any behavior involving a deliberate act of not paying your taxes.
 The most common methods include:

-• failing to file a tax return: Failure to file a return doesn't release anyone from their obligation to pay taxes.
+- Failure to file a tax return: Failure to file a return does not release anyone from their obligation to pay taxes.

-• False transactions to conceal: making a fake transaction will often be discovered during an audit of all alleged transactions.
+- False transactions to conceal: Making a fake transaction is often discovered during an audit of all alleged transactions.

-• False residency: Tax filers who live in California will frequently claims to be a resident of another state with lower taxes and liability.
+- False residency: Tax filers who live in California frequently claim to be residents of another state with lower taxes and liability.

-• Transfer of assets: Allocating assets in order to pay less taxes are very common, but it's illegal and can lead to criminal charges or large fines.
+- Transfer of assets: Allocating assets to pay less taxes is widespread, but it's illegal and can lead to criminal charges or hefty fines.

-• Filing a tax return with false information: This is also common and frequent inconsistencies and false claims could result in a tax audit.
+- Filing a tax return with false information: This is a common and frequent inconsistency, and false claims could result in a tax audit.

-• False claims of high deductions: High deductions listed on your tax return means you will own less money, but is also unlawful.
+- False claims of high deductions: High deductions listed on your tax return mean you will own less money, which is also unlawful.

-• Under-reporting income or omitting it altogether: Filers have multiple places to store their money and income.
+- Under-reporting or omitting income: Filers have multiple places to store their money and income.
 From numerous bank accounts to web applications, keeping these funds out of a tax return is illegal.

 The IRS knows that errors happen, but there is a difference between an honest mistake on a return and intentional tax evasion.

-In cases where there are honest errors, the IRS will normally adjust the tax return and the tax filer will have to pay the difference.
+In cases of honest errors, the IRS generally adjusts the tax return, and the taxpayer must pay the difference.

 What are the California Tax Evasion Codes?

-California has two codes for tax evasion and the penalties depend on your case specifics and evidence the prosecution uncovered during their investigation.
+California has two codes for tax evasion, and the penalties depend on your case specifics and the evidence the prosecution uncovered during their investigation.

 Taxation Code 19705 makes it unlawful for anyone to willingly make false statements on their tax returns and pass them off as factual.